-If you want to try them, give any of the Cafe Beignet locations a go.
-There is one in Bourbon Street with live music outside which is really nice in the evening.
-It is worth noting that the beignets here are a little chewier/crispier than in most places, this gives them a satisfying texture but means the sugar goes everywhere!
+You can try them at any of the Cafe Beignet locations.
+There is one on Bourbon Street with live music outside, which is really nice in the evening.
+It’s worth noting that the beignets here are a little chewier/crispier than in most places; this gives them a satisfying texture but means the sugar goes everywhere!

 The most famous spot for a beignet in New Orleans is Cafe Du Monde, at one end of Jackson Square, by the Mississippi.
 They produce the perfect beignet in a nice setting and in the same way they have been for over 150 years.
 However, there is often a queue here so leave some time to wait.
 Alternatively, as they are open 7 days a week, 24 hours a day, turning up at 3am could help you skip the line.